kosamad/the-meadow-project/README.md

 <details><summary>All Pages</summary>

+**-Title**

+All pages feature customised titles to help users easily identify their current location within the site.
+These titles are dynamically included in the {% block extra_title %} section of each page template.
+For example, when a user is on the shop page, the tab title would display as "The Meadow Project - Shop," providing clear context and improving navigation throughout the site.

 **-Forms**

 All forms across the site utlilise crispy forms to render content, ensuring a consistent and visually appealing user interface.
 These inputs come with added functionality, including dynamic feedback and validation promts (e.g email address need @) to aid users when they have made a mistake with a form, promoting data accuracy and submission reliability. he forms in the checkout app are customised to align with Stripe's styling and to clearly differentiate the checkout section of the site.
 This customisation ensures that users recognise the checkout process as a distinct and important step where they complete their purchase and are informed of the associated costs.